- Home / Dining Tables

 Plank and Breadboard Tops

 Breadboard tops are an old style table construction method featuring boards running lengthwise with a board running width wise at the leaf opening or table ends.
 Please note that these tops require a stable humidity environment!
-Plank top tables are not recommended in Grey Elm, Hickory, Rustic Hickory and Hard Maple due to expansion and contraction. •No repair warranty on Grey Elm, Hickory, Rustic Hickory or Hard Maple Plank top tables.
+As the center boards expand/contract opposite of the end boards, a slight overhang or recessed area is considered a normal condition in this style of top.
+Plank top tables are not recommended in Grey Elm, Hickory, Rustic Hickory and Hard Maple due to expansion and contraction. •No repair or warranty on Grey Elm, Hickory, Rustic Hickory or Hard Maple Plank top tables.

 Many Amish Tables feature a self storing option.
 That is, the leaves for the table can be stored by opening the top and laying the leaves in parallel to the table.
 As these options vary based on the table design, please check the tables description for more information.
 Round and square tops CANNOT self store.